Colleen C. Allison

 Brook Ward oversees all operations for the Washington Health System, including patient care services, ancillary services, facility maintenance, facility planning, information systems, human resources and regulatory affairs, as well as the hospital's educational programs, service excellence initiatives and the Wilfred R. Cameron Wellness Center.

-Mr. Ward came to The Washington Hospital from his most recent position as Vice President, Clinical and Ambulatory Services, at the Bronson Healthcare Group (Bronson Methodist Hospital) in Kalamazoo, Michigan.
+Mr. Ward came to the Washington Health System from his most recent position as Vice President, Clinical and Ambulatory Services, at the Bronson Healthcare Group (Bronson Methodist Hospital) in Kalamazoo, Michigan.
 He began his healthcare career as a radiologic technologist, and then became a business analyst, diagnostic manager, director of radiology and executive director of clinical and ambulatory services.